alanmasu/Parallel-Computing-Hw1-Ex1/README.md

 ```bash
 ./a.out
 ```
+## Gettig the results and plotting them

-After the execution, the program it's possible to see the results on the screen and save them on a file called `Benchmark-resoults.csv` and this file can be also use to plot the results with the python script `chart.py`.
+After the execution of the program it's possible to see the results on a file called `Benchmark-resoults.csv` and this file can be also used to plot the results with the python script `chart.py`.

+>Note, when the program is executed, another file called `B-resoults.csv` will be generated, but this file contains only the data of the last run!

 In order to plot the results, we can use the following command:
 ```bash